acrool/acrool-icon-symbols-cli/README.md

 ## Use

-add to project root `.acrool-svg-symbols`
+add to project root `.acrool-icon-symbols`

 ```ts
 module.exports = {